wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	-   **EnglishCountryRegionName** to **Country-Region**

-1. In the status bar, verify that the query has six columns and 701 rows.
+1. In the status bar, verify that the query has 6 columns and 701 rows.

 	> [!div class="mx-imgBorder"]